thiefspin/scala-angular-template/README.md

 `username: johndoe@gmail.com` \
 `password: password`

 ### Just some notes

 * This was tested on a Macbook Pro 16 (Intel) and Macbook air (M1) but linux should be fine
 * This should work on Windows although it was not tested on Windows so beware there might be some weirdness.
 * This was mostly done on JDK 8 although JDK 11 should be okay.
 There were linking issues on the M1 chip with OpenJdk@11 although AdoptOpendJdk 11 was fine :man_shrugging:

+## Contributing

+Please do.
+The more the merrier.
+Improvements are always welcome.
+Pop me a Pull Request if you think you have something cool to add.